acailic/acailic.github.io/_notes/oca-chapter-1.md

 char | 16-bit unicode value

 - implicit narrowing does not happen because implicit narrowing is permitted only among byte, char, short, and int.

+- Java does not allow chained initialization in declaration.
+Chaining to use a value of a variable at the time of declaration is not allowed.
+If already declared, it would have been valid.

+- int [].getClass().isArray() will return true.